adam-wozniak/website/_posts/2021-08-03-quantic-executive-mba-review.md

 With a [price tag of USD$9600](https://quantic.edu/sponsored-tuition/students), but with generous scholarships available (even reducing the price down to $0 for some students), Quantic was offering a truly accessible education.

 And while other traditional MBA programs were offering a 1-2 year full-time program (or 3-4 years part-time), Quantic was offering an accelerated, 13-month part-time experience instead.
 Something that wouldn’t require me to quit my job.
-(An insane luxury that few of us can actually afford)
+(A luxury that few of us can actually afford)

 Did this all sound too good to be true?